GRTLCollaboration/GRDzhadzha/README.md

 GRDzhadzha is licensed under the BSD 3-Clause License.
 Please see LICENSE for details.

 ## Citation
-If you use GRDzhadzha as part of a paper, please cite our paper which has been sumitted for review in the Journal of Open Source Software:
+If you use GRDzhadzha as part of a paper, please cite our paper which has been submitted for review in the Journal of Open Source Software:

 ```
 @article{Aurrekoetxea:2023fhl,